-Unfortunately it’s been mass-produced in huge numbers for many years, meaning inbreeding has occured on a large scale and quality stock can be hard to find.
+Unfortunately it has been mass-produced in huge numbers for many years, thus inbreeding has occurred on a large scale and quality stock can be hard to find.

 Alongside morphological deformities common ailments include ‘neon tetra disease’ (NTD), caused by the microsporidian parasite Pleistophora hyphessobryconis and basically untreatable once it reaches an advanced stage.